 Hang Up On Spoofing Scams

-Spoofing is when a caller deliberately falsifies the information transmitted to your caller ID display to disguise their identity.
-Scammers often use neighbor spoofing so it appears that the incoming call is coming from a local number, or even spoof a number from a company you may already know and trust.
-If you answer, they’ll try to gain valuable personal information, which can be used in fraudulent activity.
+Spoofing is when someone deliberately falsifies the information transmitted to your caller ID display to disguise their identity.
+Scammers often spoof a number from a company you already know and trust like your financial institution to gain your personal information.

 Watch this video from the FCC to learn more about spoofing, how to spot them and ways to avoid becoming a victim.